dothidden/writeups/content/balsnctf_2023/Web3.md

 console.log(`Server listening on port ${port}`);
 ```

-we notice at the beginning that there is an import for ethers.js library which is used for intercating with the Ethereum Blockchain
+We notice at the beginning that there is an import for ethers.js library which is used for interacting with the Ethereum blockchain

 ```javascript
 function isValidData(data) {